BladeKitana732/Thirro.info/README.md

  Git repo has at least 30 git commit- Completed

- Frontend uses AJAX requests to pass information to the backend-
+ Frontend uses AJAX requests to pass information to the backend- Completed

  App should be able to use CRUD in some form-